sagardesd/Cpp-ebook/mds/variadic_templates.md

 ---

-# Variadic Templates Tutorial: From Problem to Solution
+# Variadic Templates: From Problem to Solution

 ## The Problem: Variable Number of Arguments